 Books and videos about D-Day for adults

 If you want to learn about D-Day – either in preparation for your own visit or to help your kids understand, check out these highly-recommended resources:

 Planning to travel around France?
-Check out these helpful books to map out your route and craft the perfect itinerary for your trip to France:
+Check out these helpful resources to plan your trip to France:

 –Renting a Car in France: 18 Tips You Need To Know

 –10 fantastic things to do in France with kids

 –Paris with kids: 5 tips for an amazing family trip to Paris

 –What to wear in Paris in October